|

 the Hatjas Guards?

-Because he made me help.
+Because he made me help him.

 The journey to Rihat had taken less than two hours.